 The Nutrient Cyclers

 Decomposers are pivotal in the recycling of essential nutrients like nitrogen, phosphorus, and carbon.
-These elements are vital for the growth and development of plants.
+These elements are important for the growth and development of plants.
 By decomposing dead organic matter, these nutrients are returned to the soil and made available for plants to use.

 Fueling Growth